 Compliance Training FAQS for Employees

-Log into Vivid Learning.
+Log into HSI.
 We recommend bookmarking this link for future use.

-For training under Vivid Learning, Google Chrome is the recommended browser.
+For training under HSI, Google Chrome is the recommended browser.

 Listed below are some helpful troubleshooting tips: